blab-lab/vsaSentence/README.md

 Run the experiment
 ------
+The vsaSentence experiment was run in MATLAB.
+The main function is `run_vsaSentence_expt.m`.

 You will also need code in the free-speech repository (<https://github.com/carrien/free-speech>).
-To ensure compatibility, use a version from ~August 2024.
+To ensure compatibility, use a version from ~2021–2023.

 Access the data
 ------